 - 1. On the Services page of the Operations Center, select a policy domain and click Details. - 2.
-On the Summary page for the policy domain, click the Policy Sets tab. - The Policy Sets page indicates the name of the active policy set and lists all of the management classes for that policy set. - 3.
-Click the Configure toggle.
+On the Summary page for the policy domain, click the Policy Sets tab.

+The Policy Sets page indicates the name of the active policy set and lists all of the management classes for that policy set.

+- 3. Click the Configure toggle.
 The policy set is editable. - 4.
 To edit a policy set that is not active, click the forward and back arrows to locate the policy set. - 5.
 Edit the policy set by completing any of the following actions:

 Option Description Add a management class a.
 In the Policy Sets table, click +Management Class. b.
 To specify the rules for backing up and archiving data, complete the fields in the Add Management Class window. c.
 To make the management class the default management class, select the Make default check box. d.
 Click Add.
 Delete a management class In the Management Class column, click Tip: To delete the default management class, you must first assign a different management class as the default.
-Make a management class the default management class In the Default column for the management class, click the radio button.
-Tip: The default management class manages client files when another management class is not assigned to, or appropriate for managing, a file.
-To ensure that clients can always back up and archive files, choose a default management class that contains rules for both backing up and archiving files.
-Modify a management class To change the properties of a management class, update the fields in the table.
+Make a management class the default management class Tin: The default management class manages client files when another Modify a management class To change the properties of a management class, update the fields in the table.